astronomer/docs/archived_software_docs/version-0.29/ac-support-policy.md

 - Which versions of AC are currently available
 - The maintenance schedule and end-of-maintenance date for all versions

-For guidelines on how to upgrade, read [Upgrade Apache Airflow on Astronomer](manage-airflow-versions.md).
+For guidelines on how to upgrade, read [Upgrade Apache Airflow® on Astronomer](manage-airflow-versions.md).
 For information about Astro Runtime's support policy, see [Runtime release and lifecycle policy](https://www.astronomer.io/docs/astro/runtime-version-lifecycle-policy).

 ## Release channels